 Aside from being ugly and annoying because of rubbing on jewelry or clothes, most skin tags are harmless, but it is important to have a dermatologist diagnose the skin tag as not cancerous (benign) before you attempt to remove them at home using natural remedies.

-There are small moles or lesions commonly mistaken for skin tags that could be malignant, and it would be harmful to try to remove* it at home.
+There are small moles or lesions commonly mistaken for skin tags that could be malignant, and it would be harmful to try to remove them at home.

 Apple Cider Vinegar As Prevention